Foreign policy of the Biden administration: Afghanistan

+Bangladesh

+Since June 2021, the United States has shared 114,570,820 safe and effective COVID-19 vaccine doses with the people of Bangladesh – free of cost.
+Bangladesh is the largest recipient of U.S. COVID-19 vaccine donations with over 150 million dosages.
+Since the beginning of the pandemic, U.S. support has trained more than 50,000 healthcare providers and other workers on safely administering vaccines across 64 districts, donated 18 freezer vans, 750 freezer units, and 8,000 vaccine carriers to help transport 71 million doses of vaccines to remote areas and directly administered 84 million vaccinations.

+After the Biden administration imposed visa sanctions on Bangladeshi officials for human rights and other reasons, it was severely criticized by Prime Minister Sheikh Hasina.

+Indo-Pacific strategy

+Quad

+In March 2021, Biden held a virtual meeting with leaders of Japan, India and Australia, an alliance of countries known as the Quadrilateral Security Dialogue, or the Quad, that work together to address China's expansionism in the Indo-Pacific region.
+A few days later, the administration officials, including secretary of state Antony Blinken and secretary of defense Lloyd Austin, met with U.S. allies in Asia and imposed sanctions on senior Chinese officials.
+Austin also visited India to deepen the defense ties between the two countries.
+In September 2021, Biden hosted the first in-person meeting of Quad at the White House.

 ASEAN

-On October 27, 2021, Joe Biden attended a virtual summit with ASEAN (East Asia Summit) which was last attended by a U.S. President in 2017.
+On October 27, 2021, President Biden attended a virtual summit with ASEAN (East Asia Summit) which was last attended by a U.S. president in 2017.
 Biden urged "shared vision for a region where every country can compete and succeed on a level playing field."
 The 9 of 10 attending ASEAN members were Brunei, Cambodia, Indonesia, Laos, Malaysia, the Philippines, Singapore, Thailand and Vietnam.
 Myanmar's military government skipped the summit amid controversies with Brunei, current chair of the summit, and Cambodia.
 Biden's comments on the summit focused on democracy in the region and the international rules-based order.
-The National Security Council's East Asia director, Edgard Kagan, distinguished the aims of the Quad as not intended to be "an Asian NATO" and exists alongside the existing ASEAN.
+The National Security Council's East Asia director, Edgard Kagan, clarified the aims of the Quad as not intended to be "an Asian NATO" and exists alongside the existing ASEAN.
 Additionally, the White House planned to fund $102 million towards climate, health, economic and education programs to advance strategic partnership with ASEAN.

-Myanmar

-Biden condemned the 2021 coup d'état in Myanmar and called upon the military to release State Counsellor Aung San Suu Kyi and the other officials whom they had detained.
-He stated that the "United States opposes any attempt to alter the outcome of recent elections or impede Myanmar's democratic transition."
-Biden called upon the military to "relinquish power it seized and demonstrate respect for the will of the people of Burma" and imposed new U.S. sanctions against the military coup plotters (some of whom were already under sanctions for atrocities against the Rohingya minority), including freezing $1 billion in assets.
+In 2022, President Biden announced the elevation of US-ASEAN relations to a Comprehensive Strategic Partnership (CSP) at the U.S.–ASEAN Summit in Phnom Penh.

+In September 2023, Vice President Kamala Harris attended the 11th US–ASEAN summit in Jakarta.
+In her prepared remarks, she announced a planned establishment of the first U.S.-ASEAN Center in Washington D.C. through a public-private partnership, with a mission of further strengthening US-ASEAN ties.